mynaparrot/plugNmeet-docs/blog/2025-11-02-true-white-label-video-conferencing.md

 *   Want to use your brand's custom font?
 You can.
 *   Need to change the shape and size of the buttons to match your app's design system?
 You can.
-*   Want to hide specific UI elements that aren't relevant to your users (like the recording button)?
-You can do it with a simple `display: none;`.

 This gives you granular, pixel-perfect control over the entire visual presentation, ensuring the plugNmeet client feels less like a third-party tool and more like a component that was designed specifically for your application.